swiftlettech/smart-sweeper/README.md

 * **Windows**: %APPDATA%/SmartSweeper

-**It is recommended that you back up smart-sweeper.json to a safe place.**
+**It is strongly recommended that you back up smart-sweeper.json to a safe place.**

 The log files are also in JSON format and can be viewed with a general log viewer such as [glogg](https://github.com/nickbnf/glogg).
 The user logs record user actions while the system logs record errors (and may include transaction ids and public keys).

 ### Known issues
 * electron-store error: "EPERM operation not permitted" sometimes occurs on Windows when reading a config file.
 SmartSweeper will exit when it does.
-* Can't connect to the node client when it's syncing.
+* Can't connect to the node client when it's syncing (SmartSweeper will display the "Can't connect to SmartCash Node Client." error).

 ### Other software used
 Software | License